RaviSankarRao/Observables-RxJs/README.md

 - Handles error using `error`
 - Handles complete signla using `complete`

+## using-from-event
+Uses `Observable.fromEvent` demonstrating how to create observables from events.

 ## dynamic-component
 - Uses `ComponentFactoryResolver` to load components dynamically